-The University of Otago, Christchurch is located in Christchurch, the major urban centre of the South Island of New Zealand.
-We are a satellite campus of the Dunedin based University of Otago.
+The University of Otago, Christchurch is a satellite campus of the Dunedin-based University of Otago.

 We have internationally recognised research strengths in a number of areas including heart disease, indigenous health, infectious diseases, genetics, cancer, biomedical engineering, nursing, mental health and public health.
 All of our 14 departments are research active, with more than 30 well-established research groups.

 Our campus is located in the heart of Te Papa Hauora (the city's dedicated health precinct), right next to Christchurch Hospital.
 Many of our teaching and research staff hold joint positions with the Canterbury District Health Board – ensuring close clinical links.